confluentinc/cp-demo/docs/index.rst

    ``consumer_app_2`` that were created in an earlier section.
 If these two consumers are not running and were never started, start them as described in the section `Consumers <#consumers>`__.
-   Let this consumer group run for 2 minutes until Control Center stream monitoring shows the consumer group ``app`` with steady consumption.
+   Let this consumer group run for two minutes, until |c3| stream monitoring shows the consumer group ``app`` with steady consumption.

    .. figure:: images/verify_two_consumers.png